ray-project/ray/doc/source/rllib/core-concepts.rst

 ``training_iteration`` is called in 2 ways:

- 1. The ``train()`` function of ``Trainer`` is called.
+ 1. The ``train()`` method of ``Trainer`` is called.
  2. An RLlib trainer is being used with ray tune and ``training_iteration`` will be continuously called till the :ref:`ray tune stop criteria <tune-run-ref>` is met.

 Key Subconcepts
 ~~~~~~~~~~~~~~~

-The vanilla policy gradient algorithm can be thought of a sequence of repeating steps, or *dataflow*, of:
+The vanilla policy gradient algorithm can be thought of as a sequence of repeating steps, or *dataflow*, of:

- 1. Generating experiences from many envs in parallel using rollout workers.
- 2. Update our policy using the experiences generated in the previous step.
- 3. Update the weights of our rollout workers using the updated policy.
+ 1. Sampling (to collect data from an env or offline data store)
+ 2. Updating (to learn a behavior).
+ 3. Broadcasting (to make sure all distributed units have the same weights again)
+ 4. Metrics reporting (returning relevant stats from the previous operations with regards to performance and runtime)

 .. code-block:: python